-264 The complete list of bleeding-related (S)AEs is available in Appendix 1.
+No bleeding-related (S)AE was considered related to study product consumption by the investigators.
+The complete list of bleeding-related (S)AEs is available in Appendix 1.

-In all studies, most AEs were of a gastrointestinal nature (diarrhea, constipation, nausea, flatulence, abdominal distension, abdominal cramp and belching) and of mild severity.
+In all studies, most AEs were of a gastrointestinal nature (diarrhoea, constipation, nausea, flatulence, abdominal distension, abdominal cramp and belching) and of mild severity.
 The distribution between groups and relationship to study product consumption varied depending on the study.
-In all studies except METAPLUS, the AEs of a gastrointestinal nature were reported as related (definite, probably or possibly related by the investigator) to the active product.
+In all studies except